Shiv716/Bridge-MPS-Research/README.md

 **Independent MPS Research & Oversight Platform**

 Bridge is a B2B SaaS platform for UK financial adviser firms that outsource client investments to Model Portfolio Service (MPS) providers.
-It provides independent, specialist investment research and oversight in a structured, scalable format — enabling adviser firms to save time, improve portfolio selection and monitoring quality, and satisfy Consumer Duty and regulatory requirements.
+It provides independent, specialist investment research and oversight in a structured, scalable format, enabling adviser firms to save time, improve portfolio selection and monitoring quality, and satisfy Consumer Duty and regulatory requirements.

 ---